build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 6. FSLogix Profile Include List group is the include list for dynamic profiles.
 Select the **FSLogix Profile Include List** group. **Remove** “Everyone” and modify the list of Members so that your Security Group for  AppStream 2.0/FSLogix users is included.
 Choose **Apply** and **OK**.

-### Step 4: Setup the Group Policy to Configure FSLogix
+### Step 4: Set Up the Group Policy to Configure FSLogix

 1. Copy  **fslogix.admx** in to your Active Directory's Sysvol directory